 Berkeley County will fund affordable housing opportunities in the County with new affordable housing development and homeowner housing rehab.
+These activities will be funded with HOME program funds.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

-Non-Homeless 12
+Non-Homeless 5

 Special-Needs 0

-Total 12
+Total 5